FarmBot-Docs/farmbot-software/v10/The-FarmBot-Web-App/photos.md

 ---
 title: "Photos"
 slug: "photos"
-excerpt: "Take and view photos of your plants :camera:\n[Open this panel in the app](https://my.farm.bot/app/designer/photos)"
+description: "Take and view photos of your plants :camera:\n[Open this panel in the app](https://my.farm.bot/app/designer/photos)"
 ---

 * toc